Rand0mUsername/twitter-sentiment/README.md

-# twitter-sentiment
-Multinomial Naive Bayes for sentiment analysis of tweets
+A Multinomial Naive Bayes classifier for binary classification of tweets based on their sentiment.
+Machine Learning course homework.